-We’re gearing up once again for the Baby Bottle Campaign!
+The 2022 Baby Bottle Campaign is here!
 This campaign gives the ministry of ComfortCare the much needed funding to support the women and men in our community who are facing difficult unplanned pregnancy decisions.
 The FREE services provided include pregnancy testing, limited OB ultrasound, and counseling on all pregnancy options.
 We provide all of these services in a safe, non-judgmental environment while also sharing the love and compassion of Christ with each individual who walks through our doors.

 Here’s how it works:

-Baby Bottles are delivered to your church (or organization) between January 3-14, 2022 along with info on the campaign + marketing materials – posters, announcements, and a link to a video and digital slides (which can also be downloaded below).
-The campaign kicks off on Sunday, January 23, 2022 which is Sanctity of Human Life Sunday.
+Baby Bottles are delivered to your church (or organization) between January 3-14, 2022 along with info on the campaign + marketing materials – posters, announcements, and a link to a video and powerpoint slide (which can also be downloaded below).
+The campaign kicks off on Sunday, January 16, 2022 which is Sanctity of Human Life Sunday.
 Your congregation/group will have about 6 weeks to fill their bottles and turn them back in.
 We’ll collect the bottles from you during the month of March (see your info packet for specific bottle pick up dates for your area).

 at 540-885-7448 ext 308 or by email at firstname.lastname@example.org.